Draft Council of Europe convention on the protection of the environment through criminal law

 raise the level of ambition for this Council of Europe legal instrument.

 fishing among the offences covered.
-Bearing in mind the 2001 FAO
+Bearing in mind the 2001 International

-Plan of Action to fight illegal, unreported and unregulated fishing,
+Plan of Action to Prevent, Deter and Eliminate Illegal, Unreported

-and with due regard to European Union Regulation 1005/2008 establishing
+of the United Nations, and with due regard to European Union Council

-unlawful fishing under Section 5 on natural resources should be
+unlawful fishing under section 5 on natural resources should be thus

 establishes a monitoring mechanism whose scope was reduced during